 But one of the issues with eSports taking over the world of sport is that it is not a sport in the traditional sense.
 It requires skill, talent, timing, and much practice, but fitness is unnecessary.
 If you can stay awake for hours staring at a computer screen and stay sharp throughout, you have what it takes.

 If this becomes the world's biggest sport, and it looks like it will, then these are the issues we need to fix before we spurn generations of unfit children.

 Carpal Tunnel and Repetitive Strain Injury

 Take a look at these tips for staying healthy during long gaming sessions.
 There are gamers out there who advise on what you should be eating, drinking and more.
-They have been through it and have some good ideas on how to stay healthy.
+They have been through it and have some excellent ideas on how to stay healthy.

-This is one of those things that does not have an easy answer.
+It is one of those things that does not have an easy answer.

 Lack of Exercise

 Competitive gamers practice for long hours, often all day.
 It would be fine for any other sports person, as that practice would involve some intense activity that would keep them fit and strong by default.
 But for gamers, it causes their body more harm than good (as discussed above) and means they miss out on exercise.